 The committee meets with the absolute majority of the total number of members and decides by the votes of the absolute majority of the deputies present at the meeting.

 Committees of investigation work confidentially.
 Unlike the standing committees, deputies who are not members of the committee may not attend the meetings of the committee.

 The committee may demand information and documents concerning the matter from public and private institutions.
 If it finds it necessary, it may seize the information.
-The committee can benefit from all the instruments of the Council of Ministers.
-The committee may listen to the ministers, people concerned, witnesses and experts.
+The committee can benefit from all the instruments of the executive power.
+The committee may listen to the vice presidents, ministers, people concerned, witnesses and experts.

 The committee may demand judicial organs to provide assistance via a regent or rogatory.
 Besides, the committee may request to use liberty limiting authorities given to the judicial organs regarding witnesses, experts, seizure and search by the Law on Criminal Procedure within the general provisions.
 This request must be written and include justifications.

-The committee shall receive the plea of the Prime Minister and minister against whom a motion of parliamentary investigation is presented.
+The committee shall receive the plea of the vice president or the minister against whom a motion of parliamentary investigation is presented.
 The committee can also demand the related documents.

 The Committee, if necessary, may set up sub-committees to pursue its investigations outside Ankara.

 5. The Debate on the Report of the Committee of Parliamentary Investigation and Its Legal Consequences

 The report of the committee of investigation is published within ten days of its submission to the Office of the Speaker and is immediately sent to the vice president or minister against whom an investigation is requested and distributed to the deputies.
 The report is debated within ten days after its distribution.